 - Voluma and Volure: Injections last from 9 months to 1 year.

 Injected under the skin, Radiesse fillers offer the added benefit of stimulating the production of new collagen.
 Results normally last as long as 12 months.

 Poly-L-Lactic Acid (Sculptra)

-Sculptra is mainly used to correct smile lines.
+Sculptra is mainly used to correct smile lines, nasolabial folds and chin wrinkles.
 Like Radiesse, it helps gradually replace lost collagen — an underlying cause of facial aging.
-It takes a couple of months for the full results to be apparent, but in some patients they last for two or more years.

-The Y Lift is a trademarked treatment for people who want to restore facial contours without the expense and recovery time of a surgical facelift.
+The Y Lift represents a treatment for people who want to restore facial contours without the expense and recovery time of a surgical facelift.
 The procedure is sometimes called the “15 minute facelift” because the it's done in less than an hour, under local anesthesia.

 Physicians who perform Y Lifts note several critical distinctions between it and other liquid facelifts.
 The key innovation is the use of a special injection instrument that allows a deeper and more precise placing of the filler.

 The technique was first developed by Dr. Yan Trokel, a cosmetic surgeon based in New York City.
 Other doctors have since been trained and certified in the procedure.